 To quickly become the leading offshore wind supply chain cluster in the world for deep water solutions for both fixed and floating technologies by creating a hub of competitive companies who have embraced increased productivity, strong collaborative working and creative innovation in the North of Scotland

 The Steering Group of the DeepWind cluster has agreed it's ToR and has made the document available through the link below.

 DeepWind – Why focus on deep water?

 You do not have to leave Europe to glimpse the future of offshore wind.
 France, Spain and Portugal along with the whole of the Mediterranean area require deep water technologies if they are to harness their offshore wind resources.
-The bulk of the emerging global offshore wind market will be in 40m plus water depth e.g. Massachusetts Offshore Wind Area with average 50m water depth, with some markets such as Japan and the West Coast of the USA having to move to floating systems.
+The bulk of the emerging global offshore wind market will be in 40m plus water depth e.g. Massachusetts Offshore Wind Area with average 50m water depth, with some markets such as Japan and the West Coast of the USA having to move to floating systems due to their large water depths.
 The Scottish offshore wind experience resonates more with this future market than that of the, up until now, dominant Southern UK and Northern European markets.

 Jackets in Offshore Wind

 Scotland has been a world leader in the development of deep water offshore wind for over 14 years staring with the Beatrice Offshore Wind Demonstrator in the Moray Firth in 2005.
 This world leading project saw the first use of jacket substructures in offshore wind and represented a fusion between offshore wind and oil and gas technologies.